Jungerson/Manual/INSTALLATION.md

 Install git: `sudo apt-get install git`
 Clone the git repo: `git clone https://github.com/NeuronAware/VisionAware.git`
-Open in Qt Creator, turn off "shadow build" in build options, and run.
+Open in Qt Creator (if installed), turn off "shadow build" in build options, and run.
+If Qt Creator was not installed, build with `qmake VisionAware.pro` and `make`, and run the executable.

 ## 8. CuDNN installation
 ```sh